sparkle-project/sparkle-project.github.io/documentation/index.md

 ### 2. Set up a Sparkle updater object

-These instructions are for regular .app bundles.
+These instructions are for regular .app bundles in Cocoa.
+If you want to use Sparkle from other UI toolkits or want to instantiate the updater yourself, please see [our programmatic setup](/documentation/programmatic-setup).
 If you want to update a non-app bundle, such as a Preference Pane or a plug-in, follow [step 2 for non-app bundles](/documentation/bundles/).

 * Open up your MainMenu.xib.
 * Choose <samp>View › Utilities › Object Library...</samp>